Questions to ask when booking a holiday with limited mobility, disability and care needs

 It’s important to remember that you are entitled to certain levels of assistance by European law when you fly, if you are a person with reduced mobility (PRM).
 Read more information.

-At your destinationWhether you are staying in a hotel, cruise ship, self-catering cottage or log cabin, depending upon your individual requirements, our suggestions include asking questions about outside and inside ramps for wheelchairs, lifts, a suitably adapted room, with flat floor shower, grab rails, bed and light switches at the correct height, wooden flooring (better for wheelchairs), notices in Braille and induction loops.
+At your destinationWhether you are staying in a hotel, cruise ship, self-catering cottage or log cabin, depending upon your individual requirements, our suggestions include asking questions about outside and inside ramps for wheelchairs, lifts, a suitably adapted room, with flat floor shower, grab rails, bed and light switches at the correct height, wooden flooring (can be better for wheelchair users), notices in Braille and induction loops.

 It may also be useful to find out about adapted leisure facilities locally available, such as swimming pool lifts.
 Local tourist information websites usually have a wealth of information, or email them directly and ask the question.
 That is what they are there for!